Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 Here is the complete list of conditions along with their format and behaviour.

 * **AGG_SIG_UNSAFE - [49] - (49 pubkey message)**: This spend is only valid if the attached aggregated signature contains a signature from the given public key of the given message.
 This is labeled unsafe because if you sign a message once, any other coins you have that require that signature may potentially also be unlocked.
 It's probably better just to use AGG_SIG_ME because of the natural entropy introduced by the coin ID.
-* **AGG_SIG_ME - [50] - (50 pubkey message)**: This spend is only valid if the attached aggregated signature contains a signature from the specified public key of that message concatenated with the coin's ID.
+* **AGG_SIG_ME - [50] - (50 pubkey message)**: This spend is only valid if the attached aggregated signature contains a signature from the specified public key of that message concatenated with the coin's ID and the network's genesis challenge.
 * **CREATE_COIN - [51] - (51 puzzlehash amount)**: If this spend is valid, then create a new coin with the given puzzlehash and amount.
 * **ASSERT_FEE - [52] - (52 amount)**: This spend is only valid if there is unused value in this transaction equal to *amount*, which is explicitly to be used as the fee.
 * **CREATE_COIN_ANNOUNCEMENT - [60] - (60 message)**: If this spend is valid, this creates an ephemeral announcement with an ID dependent on the coin that creates it.
 Other coins can then assert an announcement exists for inter-coin communication inside a block.